CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Results

 \subsection{Spatial resolution}

 Spatial resolution of the scanner has been quantified according to the NEMA standard by simulating a point-like positron source placed at six different positions: in the axial direction at the center of the AFOV and three-eights of the AFOV from the center and in the transverse direction at 1~cm, 10~cm, and 20~cm from the center.
-The resolution is measured in all three directions: radially, axially, and tangentially.
-Table~\ref{tab:spatial} shows the full width at half-maximum (FWHM) and full width at tenth-maximum (FWTM) amplitudes for the six positions and for maximum likelihood expectation maximization (MLEM) with 10 iterations.
+The resolution is measured {for both the CRYSP and the reference LYSO-based PET system} in all three directions: radially, axially, and tangentially.
+Table~\ref{tab:spatial} shows the full width at half-maximum (FWHM) and full width at tenth-maximum (FWTM) amplitudes for the six positions {obtained with the filtered backprojection algorithm.
+Notably, the CRYSP performance becomes significantly superior to that of the LYSO-based PET at large radial offsets and off-center axial positions, where parallax effects in pixelated detectors degrade spatial resolution.}